-2016 April 2, 2016
+July 1, 2017 April 1, 2017

-Weighted average contractual interest rate 5.9% 6.9%
+Weighted average contractual interest rate 6.1% 5.6%

-Weighted average months to maturity 7 9
+Weighted average months to maturity 6 6

-The Company evaluates the potential for loss from its participation loan programs based on the independent lender's overall financial stability, as well as historical experience, and has determined that an applicable allowance for loan loss was not needed at either December 31, 2016 or April 2, 2016.
+The Company evaluates the potential for loss from its participation loan programs based on each independent lender's overall financial stability, as well as historical experience, and has determined that an applicable allowance for loan loss was not needed at either July 1, 2017 or April 1, 2017.

 With respect to direct programs with communities and developers, borrower activity is monitored on a regular basis and contractual arrangements are in place to provide adequate loss mitigation in the event of a default.
 For direct programs with independent retailers, the risk of loss is spread over numerous borrowers.
 Borrower activity is monitored in conjunction with third-party service providers, where applicable, to estimate the potential for loss on the related notes receivable, considering potential exposures, including repossession costs, remarketing expenses, impairment of value and the risk of collateral loss.
 The Company has historically been able to resell repossessed unused homes, thereby mitigating loss experience.
 If a default occurs and collateral is lost, the Company is exposed to loss of the full value of the home loan.
 If the Company determines that it is probable that a borrower will default, a specific reserve is determined and recorded within the estimated allowance for loan loss.
-The Company recorded an allowance for loan loss of \$130,000 and \$116,000 at December 31, 2016 and December 26, 2015, respectively.
+The Company recorded an allowance for loan loss of \$222,000 and \$135,000 at July 1, 2017 and July 2, 2016, respectively.